syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/shapes.md

 ---
 layout : post
-title : Text in Syncfusion SfImageEditor control in Xamarin.iOS description : Learn how to add shapes, text and draw over an Image in ImageEditor for Xamarin.iOS platform : xamarin-iOS.ios control : ImageEditoriOSentation : ug
+title : Text in Syncfusion SfImageEditor control in Xamarin.iOS description : Learn how to add shapes, text and draw a path over an Image in syncfusion ImageEditor for Xamarin.iOS platform : xamarin-iOS.ios control : ImageEditoriOSentation : ug
 ---

-## Shapes
+# Shapes and its customization

 You can annotate any shapes over an image using the `AddShape` method.
 The following shapes are available in image editor: